SpektraSystems/ADPE2E/Lab/Lab4/Lab4.md

     ![](./Media/Lab4-Image61.png)

-    >**Note**: If Execution of the pipeline fails, from azure portal go to your Synapsedatalake storage account and change the access of **nycimage** container to Blob.Now go    back to data factory and rerun the pipeline.
+    >**Note**: If Execution of the pipeline fails, from azure portal go to your Synapsedatalake storage account and change the access of **nycimage** container to Blob.
+Now go    back to the data factory and rerun the pipeline.

     <br> <img src="Media/updateimg01.jpg"/><br/>